nav164/library/README.md

 ## Overview
 This microservice will manage the library.
 It will allow to borrow and return the books.

+Maven module approach is used in the microservice which contains below modules:
+- library-spec (Specification of  microservice)
+- library-service (Actual logic implementation)

+pom.xml in root level is parent pom

 ## Approach Used
 Test driven development